-Pooling (stasis) of blood in the legs and subsequent clotting can result in varicose veins.
-Clots in the legs may break loose and travel to the lungs, causing pulmonary clots that can result in respiratory distress, pain, and in extreme cases, death.
+Varicose veins occur when blood pools and then clots in the legs.
+Clots in the legs may break loose and travel to the lungs.
+This can cause trouble breathing, pain, and in extreme cases, death.

-Arterial thrombosis may be the result of arteriosclerosis, which involves hardening of the arteries where fatty or calcium deposits cause the arterial walls to thicken.
+Arterial thrombosis may be the result of arteriosclerosis.
+This is the hardening of the arteries where fatty or calcium deposits cause the arterial walls to thicken.
 This can lead to plaque instability and risk for rupture followed by thrombus.

-When arterial thrombosis occurs in the coronary arteries (arteries that branch from the aorta to provide blood to the heart muscle), it can lead to heart attacks.
-When arterial thrombosis occurs in the cerebral (brain) circulation, it can lead to strokes or lack of oxygen to other organs.
+When arterial thrombosis occurs in the coronary arteries (arteries that supply blood to the heart muscle), it can lead to a heart attack.
+When arterial thrombosis occurs in a blood vessel in the brain, it can lead to a stroke.